“Push” Lyrics Meaning (Matchbox Twenty)

 “Push you down” might mean knocking someone off a pedestal, bringing them to the same level of pain.

-If one person has felt belittled or controlled in the past, these lines could reflect a desire to even the score.
+If one person has felt belittled or controlled in the past, these lines could express a desire to settle the score.

 I wanna take you for granted